 - Contextualise online marketplaces within the greater Australian and international drug market monitoring

-DNeT consists of accessing active cryptomarkets weekly and quantifying the range of substances available, the number of unique vendors and, where possible, the price of common quantities of illicit substances and the countries of origin of vendors.
+DNeT consists of accessing active cryptomarkets weekly and quantifying the range of substances available, the number of unique vendors and, where possible, the countries of origin of vendors.
 This data is collected over time and assessed for changes that may arise due to policy and legislation changes, as well as high profile media stories involving emerging substances and online marketplaces.
-The project also accesses online discussion forums to analyse the content and context of these discussions.